mulqueenr/mulqueenr.github.io/docs/s3 Data/s3wgs.md

 # Processing for s3WGS portion of s3 paper.
 This notebook is a continuation of ["s3 Preprocessing"](https://mulqueenr.github.io/s3preprocess/) and details the processing of s3WGS libraries.
 This notebook starts with a merged, barcode-based removal of duplicate bam file.
+Note, in manuscript CRC4442 and CRC4671 are referred to as PDAC-1 and PDAC-2 for clarity.

 {% capture summary %} Initial Files and Directory Structure {% endcapture %} {% capture details %}
 ```bash